c-hive/guides/universal/error-handling.md

-# Javascript / Error handling
+# Universal / Error handling

 An error can be categorized by many criteria, whether
 - it's **critical software** or it's **non-critical software**